 File Structure

-file uses XML format and generally follows this structure:
+The events.xml file uses XML format and generally follows this structure:

 <?xml version="1.0"?><config xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance" xsi:noNamespaceSchemaLocation="urn:magento:framework:Event/etc/events.xsd"> <event name="event_name"> <observer name="observer_name" instance="Vendor\Module\Observer\ObserverClass" method="execute"/> </event></config>